tier4/mapless_autoware/mapless_architecture/README.md

 - Neighbor IDs: Identifiers for neighboring segments.
 - Successor IDs: Identifiers for successor segments.

-Additionally, the RoadSegments message includes a pose attribute, which provides the position and orientation of the ego vehicle.
+Additionally, the RoadSegments message includes a pose attribute, which provides the position and orientation of the ego vehicle relative to the road segments.
 This structure allows for a comprehensive representation of road segments and their spatial relationships.

 A detailed overview can be seen here: